Antynea/grub-btrfs/README.md

 * GRUB_BTRFS_SUBMENUNAME="Arch Linux Snapshots"

 	Name appearing in the Grub menu.
+Use distribution information from /etc/os-release by default.

 * GRUB_BTRFS_PREFIXENTRY="Snapshot:"